ProbablyRaging/RedditBot/README.md

 # RedditBot
-An simple submission reply bot for NodeJS and the Reddit API using [snoowrap](https://github.com/not-an-aardvark/snoowrap)
+A simple submission reply bot for NodeJS and the Reddit API using [snoowrap](https://github.com/not-an-aardvark/snoowrap)

 # Config
 Rename `.env.example` to `.env` and input your own credentials.
 Create an app and find your credentials [here](https://www.reddit.com/prefs/apps):